Build your first agent

 • 📚 Instructions are written in natural language, but there are some best practices to follow to write effective custom instructions.
 Check them out!

-The Advanced button above the Instructions box will let you change the underlying AI model used by your agent, if you wish.
+The model - The Advanced button above the Instructions box will let you change the underlying AI model used by your agent, if you wish.
+Different models have different strengths: some are faster, others handle complex reasoning better.
+It is not often possible to know beforehand which AI model will be the best for your specific task, so test it out with different options!

 Below instructions, you have the Spaces section.